dpressel/n3rd/README.md

 ```

 A lot of tooling for deep learning doesnt provide a ton of flexibility for 1D convolutional nets.
 That space is constantly evolving, but I wanted to
-support several different styles of CNNs that might be suitable for sentence processing.
+support several different styles of CNNs that might be suitable for sentence processing, including Collobert/Weston-style nets and Kalchbrenner/Blunsom-style nets.
+Additionally, n3rd currently supports several types of 1D convolution including standard form, as a single matrix multiply in unrolled form using BLAS, and in an FFT form.

 Here is a simple example of a Kalchbrenner-style Convolutional Net for binary sentence classification, e.g., for positive/negative sentiment analysis.
 It assumes that the input are zero-padded sentences (making a wide convolution) of word vectors (300 here), preserving embeddings through the convolution, and then employing K-Average Folding to collapse the embeddings and K-Max pooling.